Many parents can’t help but wonder if their children are growing and developing at the right pace. Sometimes common milestones can be a helpful tool.

 - Children in early school years also complain more about tummy aches, leg pains, and such.
 That might be because they’re becoming more aware of their bodies.
 Still, parents should check out these complaints to make sure there’s no injury or illness.

 - Children at this age are still learning about sound, distance, and speed.
 So keep them away from the street.
 They don’t know yet how dangerous a car or truck can be.

 Resist the urge to compare your child to others or to some “standard” you’ve heard about.

 Your doctor should have a growth chart for each child.
-He or she will use that to decide if there might be a growth issue -- not broad guidelines.
+They will use that to decide if there might be a growth issue -- not broad guidelines.

 Avoid making your kid eat more to reach some “standard” number about weight.